tonebiclas/playReady/readme.md

 currently no public method exists to dump/extract a playready device, so once all the public devices are revoked, this repo will no longer work

-I am offering bounty of 1,000 USD for information regarding methods to dump devices

 ## contact

 <dl>